 To be fair, Estonia has a very transparent business environment, which is a good thing, so public company email is just one part of that, even if the spam can be a bit annoying.
 However, there’s a nifty little solution that is commonly used by tech savvy Estonians looking to reduce unsolicited commercial emails — using the government-provided spam free email address.

-The only thing worth noting is that you cannot activate spam proof email before your company is actually registered.
+The only thing worth noting is that you cannot activate spam-proof email before your company is registered.
 So we would recommend using a temporary email when registering a company, but be sure to have one that you can actually access to see if the court has approved your application.

-If you also published your phone when registering a company you should know that you can also delete it from the register as having an email is enough.
+If you were required to publish your phone when registering a company you should know that you can also delete it from the register as having an email is enough.
 The faster you do it the less time for scraping sites to collect your data.

-4. There is no company tax ID or alternative trading name in Estonia
+4. Estonian company has no tax ID or alternative trading name

 This also means that you do not need to apply for any tax number to start trading in Estonia.